-The U.S. government bailout of the auto industry lasted from January 2009 to December 2013.
-The Big Three automakers approached Congress in November 2008.
-They warned that, without the bailout, GM and Chrysler faced bankruptcy and the loss of one million jobs.
-Ford didn't need the funds since it had already cut costs.
-But it asked to be included so it wouldn't suffer by competing with subsidized companies.
+The Big Three automakers asked Congress for help similar to the bank bailout.
+They warned that General Motors Company and Chrysler LLC faced bankruptcy and the loss of 1 million jobs.
+The Ford Motor Company didn't need the funds since it had already cut costs.
+But it asked to be included so it wouldn't suffer by competing with companies who already had government subsidies.

-The Treasury Department invested $80.7 billion from the $700 billion authorized by EESA.
-It recouped all but $10.2 billion..
-It both lent money and bought stock ownership in GM and Chrysler.
-It also provided incentives to spur new car purchases.
-In effect, the government nationalized GM and Chrysler just as it did Fannie Mae, Freddie Mac, and AIG.
+The Treasury Department lent money and bought stock ownership in GM and Chrysler.
+It provided incentives to spur new car purchases.
+In effect, the government nationalized GM and Chrysler just as it did Fannie Mae, Freddie Mac, and the American International Group.

-Here's the TARP funds bailout breakdown.
+Here's the bailout breakdown.
 It shows what the government invested.
-It then shows what it sold the shares for, including what it received in its debt repayment.
+It then shows what Treasury sold the shares for, including what it received in its debt repayment.
 It then calculates the taxpayer’s profit or loss.

 |Company||Invested||Sold For||Profit/Loss||Date Bailout Ended|